bumjini/bumjini.github.io/_articles/deepseek-r1.md

 Furthermore, LLMs generate a **sequence of thoughts**, resembling **Plato’s theory of recollection**—the idea that **knowledge** is not simply **acquired** but rather **recalled** from **latent structures** within the mind.
 Similarly, LLMs do not merely **retrieve predefined answers** but **construct reasoning paths**, progressively **revealing knowledge** as if rediscovering it.

 With these advancements, LLMs appear to be acquiring more **human-like properties**, reinforcing the idea that they are not just **static models** but **dynamic reasoning agents** capable of structured thought.

+---

+# Looking Back on This

+I recently realized that AI researchers' perspectives have influenced the interpretation of neurons.
+Particularly in the context of safety, I struggled to understand how conflicts arise not from a neuron-concept relationship, as I had previously thought, but from differences in learning time.
+This discrepancy didn’t make much sense from a functional perspective of neurons.

+As I thought about the process of organizing knowledge through parameters, I wondered whether neurons were intentionally structured in a way that prior learning could interfere with new guidelines.
+However, the idea that fine-tuning a model to memorize knowledge could create deliberate resistance to new learning was difficult to imagine.
+The phenomenon of previously acquired knowledge rejecting new information was something I couldn’t explain purely from a neuronal perspective.
+At some point, I think I just accepted it as it was.
+In the end, the real issue seemed to be that we still don’t fully understand how neurons organize knowledge.

+Looking at DeepSeek-R1’s inference-based learning for reinforcement learning and OpenAI-o3’s deliberate alignment (where the model recalls safety considerations before generating a response), I was better able to envision how an AI model might resist learning new knowledge.
+This approach, which finds the correct answer by tracing a chain of knowledge, seemed like a reasonable method—assuming the verifier functions properly.
+However, I couldn’t quite see it as an elegant solution; it felt somewhat precarious in how it handled knowledge.

+Looking back, I realize that I still don’t fully understand what happens inside neurons.
+And perhaps, I was simply viewing the same problem from a different reasoning framework.